• Skip to primary navigation

 The Viennese Kitchen: Tante Hertha’s Book of Family Recipes, written by Monica Meehan and Maria von Baich, brings together over 100 classic Austrian recipes based on the notebook of a 1900s Baroness.
-From everyday meals to special entertaining and elegant pastries, this book has something for everyone.
-It was my birthday a couple of weeks ago, so I will also be sharing a recipe for the beautiful Haselnußcrèmetorte, Austrian Hazelnut Cream Torte.
-The Viennese Kitchen is currently available in hardcover and a new paperback edition with a handful of updated recipes is set to release this fall.
+From everyday meals to special entertaining and elegant pastries, this beautiful book has something for everyone.
+It was my birthday a couple of weeks ago, so I will also be pairing this review with their recipe for Haselnußcrèmetorte, Austrian Hazelnut Cream Torte.

 This recipe uses raw eggs.
 Consuming raw eggs may increase your risk of foodborne illness, especially with certain medical conditions.
 Be safe about the source of your eggs or used pasteurized.
 The frosting also includes a splash of rum.
 It is intended only for those over the age of 21 (in the United States).
 Please drink/eat responsibly or omit.